JamieMcQuire23/TensorFlow_Speech_Recognition_Challenge/README.md

 # Deep Learning for Automatic Speech Recognition

-This is a code repository for the CSC8635 Machine Learning Project
+This is a code repository for the TensorFlow Speech Recognition Challenge

 ## Folders